Dear Cast Members,

 Since the Disney World parks and resorts have reopened, I have not run into ONE SINGLE bad Cast Member.
 From checking in to the Contemporary to the first walk back down Main Street USA, I was greeted with “welcome home” and “we’re so happy to see you.”
 I’ve seen custodial Cast Members draw Disney characters out of water, entertainment Cast Members blow kisses to excited, waving little kids, and food and beverage Cast Members go out of their way to grab refills or clean tables.
 I watched the Muppet Vision 3-D cast sing the Muppets theme song and Mickey Mouse Club March when the attraction was closed.

 Every single one of you exudes happiness and joy.

-I’ve also seen that now more than ever before, you’re dealing with people you shouldn’t have to.
-Suddenly, your job description includes telling guests to keep their masks on and stay 6 feet away from each other — which is hard to do when Winnie the Pooh just came out holding a butterfly net.
-You didn’t make the rules, but it’s still your job to enforce them.
+During the worldwide health crisis, you had to deal with people you shouldn’t have had to.
+Suddenly, your job description included telling guests to keep their masks on and stay 6 feet away from each other — which was hard to do when Winnie the Pooh came out holding a butterfly net.
+You didn’t make the rules, but it was still your job to enforce them.

-The current health crisis has brought out the best and worst of humanity, both globally AND at the Disney Parks.
-Recently, I’ve seen guests roll their eyes when Cast Members enforce a six foot distance between parties.
-I’ve seen guests curse at Cast Members who remind them they need to be stationary to eat or drink.
+The health crisis brought out the best and worst of humanity, both globally AND at the Disney Parks.
+I saw guests roll their eyes when Cast Members enforced a six-foot distance between parties.
+I saw guests curse at Cast Members who reminded them they needed to be stationary to eat or drink.
 I watched a Cast Member tell a family taking photos that they need to keep their masks on — only for them to pull them up and then immediately back down when she walked away.

-99% of guests are happy, smiling, and following the rules — but that 1% is a doozy.
+99% of guests were happy, smiling, and following the rules — but that 1% was a doozy.

 So thank you.
 Thank you for making magic for guests in the best of circumstances — but an even bigger thank you for doing it in the worst.